Linusalvar/mathematical-optimisation-of-home-battery-/README.md

 ### resistance_2345678.txt : A text file containing the data for the resistance curve
 - realistic data from https://www.ekz.ch/de/blue/wissen/2025/dynamische-wahltarife-2026.html
-- illustrating the resistance change over time (cycling through 2, 4, 6and 8 Ohms)
+- illustrating the resistance change over time (cycling through 2, 4, 6 and 8 Ohms)

 ### rest of files : additional data for illustration and quick calculations.